rackerlabs/docs-developer-blog/_posts/2018-07-10-understanding-a-sql-server-execution-plan.md

 ### Hash and nested loop operators

-Because they perform well on small record sets, hash and nested loops are the next operators you should consider,  However, for large record sets, or when there is a large difference between the estimated and actual plans, these operators can create a huge impact because they might use tempdb instead of memory.
+Because they perform well on small record sets, hash and nested loops are the next operators you should consider.
+However, for large record sets, or when there is a large difference between the estimated and actual plans, these operators can create a huge impact because they might use tempdb instead of memory.
 SQL Server posts the following warning in operator details: “operator